Somatic Therapy Training in Canada

 This is our expertise, training psychotherapists to work with the complexities of insecure attachment in clinical practice.

-The heart of the Somatic Attachment Psychotherapy training program is the reparation of insecure attachment, uniquely and boldly combining attachment theory and application to practice with somatic therapy, and relational psychodynamic practice.
+The heart of the Somatic Attachment Psychotherapy trainings is the reparation of insecure attachment, uniquely and boldly combining attachment theory and application to practice with somatic therapy, and relational psychodynamic practice.

 Psychodynamic practice